-The Child Safety Code of Conduct EPS CHILD SAFETY CODE OF CONDUCT.pdf (eaglehawkps.vic.edu.au) also includes processes to report inappropriate behaviour.
+The Child Safety Code of Conduct also includes processes to report inappropriate behaviour.

 Managing risks to child safety and wellbeing

 At our school we identify, assess and manage risks to child safety and wellbeing in our physical and online school environments.
 These risks are managed through our child safety and wellbeing policies, procedures and practices, and in our activity specific risk registers, such as those we develop for off-site overnight camps, adventure activities and facilities and services we contract through third party providers for student use.